The Latte Factor Is a Lie. Sort Of. What Your Daily Coffee Really Costs Over 10 Years

 - If I cut one small thing, where will that money go instead?

 That last question matters most.
-Good budgeting is not just about cutting.
-It is about reassigning money on purpose.
+Good budgeting isn't about cutting.
+It's about reassigning money on purpose.

 If your daily cafe stop gives you joy, sanity, and a brief moment of peace before opening Slack, keep it.
-But if it is just routine, and you would barely care if you dropped from five coffees to three, then yes, that small change could be genuinely useful.
+But if it's routine, and you'd barely care if you dropped from five coffees to three, then yes, that small change will add up.

 The Australian version of the problem

-In Australia, the latte factor gets even weirder because coffee is not a luxury in the cultural sense.
-It is practically a municipal service.
+In Australia, the latte factor gets even weirder because coffee isn't a luxury in the cultural sense.
+It's practically a municipal service.

-We are not talking about imported truffles here.
-We are talking about a flat white on the way to work because you slept badly and society expects basic professionalism from you.
+We're not talking about imported truffles here.
+We're talking about a flat white on the way to work because you slept badly and society expects basic professionalism from you.

-That is why a more realistic Australian take is not never buy coffee.
-It is:
+That's why a more realistic Australian take isn't never buy coffee.
+It's:

 - Know what the habit costs